oztrkomer09/feedback_project_react/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 I used json-server as a mock backend so I couldn't deploy it live on vercel.
-You can clone project and use db.json file as mock backend.
+You must clone project and run the commant "npm run dev" at the terminal to run UI and server concurrently.
+After that you can use db.json file as your mock backend.

 <img
   src="/src/screenshots/feedback_ss_1.png"